ndp/ndp.github.io/_posts/2016-07-20-coding-challenge-interview.md

-I’ve probably interviewed over a hundred candidates and pair programmed with over a hundred.
-Although it’s been overwhelmingly positive, I know there are people out there working as programmers without the expected skills.
-And I agree  there’s a need to filter them out before spending a whole team’s time with in-person interviews.
+I’ve interviewed over a hundred candidates and pair programmed with over a hundred as well.
+Although it’s been overwhelmingly positive, I know there are people out there working as programmers without the requisite skills.
+And I acknowledge there’s a need to filter them out before spending a whole team’s time with in-person interviews.
 At the same time, we need to remember all we’ve learned about building great software: we want a great user experience.
 The great UX feels simple, clear and includes a process for constant improvement.
 So can an interview process.

+--

 Special thanks to Jim “the engineer” Fung for tolerating my tirades on this subject and giving me feedback on early versions of this essay.

-I think this can be solved by actually coding during the interview (see [this post](http://blog.ndpsoftware.com/2014/02/favotite-technical-interview-technique-pairing.html) for one possible activity).